 With Domain intents like these, you can use any of the following NLU engines for intent matching:

 Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, in bots, in the Analyze features in Intent Manager, and so on.

 As of March 5, 2021, you can no longer create a knowledge base that uses Knowledge Base intents.

 If you created your knowledge base before March 5, 2021, you might have chosen not to define the intents in a domain in Intent Manager.
 Instead, you might have specified the intent's alternate formats directly within the article itself.
 In this case, these alternative formats are called "intent qualifiers":

-Knowledge Base intents like these are a legacy feature that uses the LivePerson (Legacy) engine for intent matching.
+Knowledge Base intents like these are a legacy feature that uses the deprecated LivePerson (Legacy) engine for intent matching.
 Knowledge Base intents don't allow for reuse, as the intent qualifiers themselves are defined within the articles in the knowledge base.